O&G is the membership magazine of the RCOG. Its aim is to keep our members and trainees up to date in the latest developments in women’s healthcare.

-Highlights from the Spring 2017 issue
+Highlights from the Winter 2019 issue

 Read the full magazine

-Highlights from the Winter 2016 issue
+Highlights from the Summer 2018 issue

-RCOG Fellows, Members and registered Trainees can read previous issues of O&G magazine as part of their membership benefits.
-You need to be signed into the site to access the magazine.
+RCOG Fellows, Members, Trainees and Associates can read all of these articles and more in the full Summer 2018 O&G magazine as part of their membership benefits.
+Please sign into the site to access the link below.